Cost of living · New Orleans, Louisiana · 2026

 How much does housing cost in New Orleans?

 A 2-bedroom apartment in New Orleans costs approximately $1,331 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 37% of the monthly needs budget, housing is the largest cost category here.

 Is New Orleans more expensive than the national average?